-The purpose of the schedule of expenditures of Federal awards (the schedule) is to present a summary of those activities of Rutgers, The State University of New Jersey (the University) for the year ended June 30, 2013, which have been financed by the U.S. Government (Federal awards).
-For purposes of the schedule, Federal awards include all Federal assistance and procurement relationships entered into directly between the University and the Federal Government and sub-awards from non-Federal organizations made under Federally sponsored agreements.
-The information in this schedule is presented in accordance with the requirements of U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The purpose of the schedule of expenditures of State financial assistance (the schedule) is to present a summary of those activities of Rutgers, The State University of New Jersey (the University) for the year ended June 30, 2013, which have been financed by the State of New Jersey (State awards).
+For purposes of the schedule, State awards include all State of New Jersey assistance and procurement relationships entered into directly between the University and the State of New Jersey and sub-awards from non-State organizations made under State sponsored agreements.
+The information in this schedule is presented in accordance with the requirements of New Jersey Office of Management and Budget Circular 04-04, Single Audit Policy for Recipients of Federal Grants, State Grants and State Aid.
 Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the 2013 basic financial statements.
 Because the schedule presents only a selected portion of the activities of the University, it is not intended to and does not present either the financial position, changes in financial position, or cash flows of the University.
-For reporting purposes, Federal expenditures have been classified into three groups:
+The University has included expenditures and adjustments on prior year grant awards where extensions have been granted from funding agencies or additional funding is expected from funding agencies.